 Because migraines are often triggered by stress, relaxation training is a great idea.
 Methods include deep breathing and progressive muscle relaxation, in which you tense and relax the muscles in different parts of your body.
 With practice, this technique can improve how you handle stress, which may cut down on headaches.

 Regular cardio exercise -- workouts that get your heart pumping -- could make a difference.
 A Swedish study compared exercise with relaxation and a drug that prevents migraines.
-The cardio routine -- 40 minutes, three times a week -- worked as well as relaxation or medicine in cutting down on pain and how often headaches strike.
+The cardio routine -- 40 minutes, three times a week -- worked as well as relaxation or a drug medicine in cutting down on pain and how often headaches strike.

 7. Spinal Manipulation